September 8, 2017

 |Pricing and Support|

 |3rd Party Integrations|

 |Companies that Use It|

 In short, both Splunk and ELK/Elastic Stack are competent, enterprise-grade log management and analysis platforms trusted by the world's leading organizations.
 Total cost of ownership can be significant for both solutions; in response to demand from more budget-minded firms, Splunk and Elastic have recently started to offer hosted versions of their products.

 Log analytics and SIEM only account for one piece of the continuous security puzzle.
-For achieving enterprise resilience, UpGuard's gives organizations the ability to validate that all IT assets in their environments are configured optimally and free from vulnerabilities.
+For achieving enterprise resilience, UpGuard's gives organizations the ability to validate that all IT assets in their environments are configured optimally and free from vulnerabilities– for example, that Splunk agents are installed correctly on all the servers supposed to be under management.
 Our platform integrates with Splunk out-of-the-box to correlate detected configuration item changes with events, resulting in more accurate insights and timely response/remediation.
-Try UpGuard today, it's free for the first 10 nodes.